yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`int<class_int>` **package/app_category**

-Application category for the Play Store.
+Application category for the Google Play Store.
+Only define this if your application fits one of the categories well.
+See `android:appCategory <https://developer.android.com/guide/topics/manifest/application-element#appCategory>`__.

 .. rst-class:: classref-item-separator